Who am I really?

 Jack Painter, PhD – founder of the famous Postural Integration® method – helped us understand that in order to aid the person in the process of release (de-armoring) at the level of the fascia we need a perspective of character style.
 Depending on the character pattern, myofascial armoring can be seen in the way the fascia is dispersed in clumps, collapses, has the quality of a liquid balloon, is dense, thick or thin, stringy, soft and malleable on the outside, fibrous or stringy deeper down or squishy with lack of tone and responsiveness, ….There exist many variants in other words.

-In Core Strokes™ sessions the practitioner helps the client to let go of the holding patterns and also to invite him/her to come out with a new part of themselves, or an old part of themselves that has been hiding in their body as symptoms.
+In Core Strokes™ sessions the practitioner helps the client to let go of the holding patterns with targeted “strokes” (in our view these are “units of recognition”) and also to invite him/her to come out with a new part of themselves, or an old part of themselves that has been hiding in their body as symptoms.
 The presence of the therapist should give the client the courage to begin revealing (become conscious), purifying and transforming all that is coming to the surface from the inner depths.
-We like to call these inner depths the Dynamic Ground, the seat of the deepest level of the unconscious, the inherited or collective unconscious.
+We like to call these inner depths the Dynamic Ground (in agreement with Michael Washburn) the seat of the deepest level of the unconscious, the inherited or collective unconscious.

 Core Strokes: Keeping the balance between bodywork and ego processes